prg-titech/magritte/README.md

 * View only the activity of a single proc (as well as all resolve and check phases) with `log-view proc <proc-id>`, e.g. `log-view proc 2` to view only `<proc2>`.

-* When running in interpreted mode, you can use the intrinsic `@!vm-debugger` to drop to a python shell, where you will have access to the current frame and any arguments you pass in.
+* When running in interpreted mode, you can use the intrinsic `@!vm-debugger` to drop to a Python shell, where you will have access to the current frame and any arguments you pass in.
 Using this in compiled mode results in a warning.

-* This shell is also available elsewhere in the VM through the `open_shell` python function from the `debug` module.
+* This shell is also available elsewhere in the VM through the `open_shell` Python function from the `debug` module.